FlorentCollin/FlorentCollin.github.io/content/posts/cave-generator/index.md

     }
 }
 ```
 This creates a new plugin that we can add in the main function.
-This plugin add two startup system.
-A *startup system* is a function run only once when the application is launched.
-In contrary, Bevy has also the notion of *systems* which are functions run each frame.
-These systems contains the core logic of our application and will allow us to update the state of our cells.
+This plugin adds two startup systems.
+A *startup system* is a function executed only once when the application is launched.
+In contrary, Bevy also has the notion of *systems* which are functions executed each frame.
+These systems contain the core logic of our application and will allow us to update the state of our cells.
 The startup systems ``spawn_cell`` and ``setup_camera`` are just simple functions.

 ```rust